COVID vaccine mandate takes effect for NYC teachers, staff

+Schools Chancellor Meisha Ross Porter said she did not know exactly how many employees had declined the shots and been put on leave.

-Implementing the mandate smoothly may be a challenge for de Blasio, a Democrat who has boasted of the city’s record of keeping school buildings open during most of the last school year when other districts went to all-remote instruction.
+Implementing the mandate smoothly will be a test for de Blasio, a Democrat who boasted of the city’s record of keeping school buildings open during most of the last school year when other districts went to all-remote instruction.
 New York City is not offering a remote option this year.

-De Blasio said 90% of Department of Education employees had received at least one vaccine dose, including 93% of teachers and 98% of principals, as of Friday.

 The vaccination mandate in the nation’s largest school system does not include a test-out option, but does allow for medical and religious exemptions.
 It was supposed to go into effect last week but was delayed when a federal appeals court granted a temporary injunction.
 An appeals panel reversed that decision three days later.

-“While we’re thankful that the percentage of vaccinated staff has increased systemwide since the deadline was extended, there are still too many school leaders that have been unable to find qualified substitutes for Monday,” Cannizzaro said.

-A spokesperson for the United Federation of Teachers said the city “needs to work hard to make sure enough vaccinated personnel are in place to safely open the schools Monday morning.”

-Teachers and other school employees who had sued over the school vaccine mandateasked the U.S. Supreme Courton Thursday for an emergency injunction blocking its implementation.
-The request was denied on Friday.
+A group of teachers and other school employees who had sued over New York’s school vaccine mandate asked the U.S. Supreme Court on Thursday for an emergency injunction blocking its implementation.
+The request was denied Friday.

 Many students and parents support the vaccine mandate as the best way to keep schools open during the pandemic.